othmanreem/Data-intensive-systems/README.md

 ### Week 4 - refactor codebase

-- add gitattributes for LSF usage to handle pickle files
+- add gitattributes for LSF usage to handle pickle files.
+This is possible for more file types, e.g. ```git lfs track "*.pdf" + git add .gitattributes```

 ### Outlook
 Input the raw video into a [reasoning vision model](https://huggingface.co/blog/nvidia/nvidia-cosmos-reason-2-brings-advanced-reasoning) and develop the workflow with [daggr](https://huggingface.co/blog/daggr) for gradio.